okyanusoz/covid19-us-predictions-data/README.md

 ### Update Frequency
 The job starts at around 9:10 UTC(to make sure data is up to date), and should finish in a few minutes

 We recommend checking for updates at around 10:00 UTC because the job may start late.
-There is no guarantee on when the jön will start.
+There is no guarantee on when the it will start.

 **NOTE:** Please **DO NOT** send pull requests to data.json or dataset.csv, they're automatically updated.